Achieving our goals in a churning world requires very different skills from achieving the same outcomes in a stable environment.

-For us, the equivalents of purpose and rules of engagement are our purpose and values:
+For us, the equivalents of purpose and rules of engagement are our purpose and values.

-Our values also define how we will choose to behave, no matter what might happen around us — no matter what our colleagues or competitors, clients or politicians might do or say.
-Our values keep us centred and grounded and able to take the best actions for us.
+Our values also define how we choose to behave, no matter what other people might say or do.
+Knowing our values keeps us centred and grounded and able to take the best actions for us.
+It helps us step into the unknown.
 This maximises productivity and helps us to achieve our purpose.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.